AjNavneet/Emotion_Classification_RoBERTa_XLNet/readme.md

-# Sentiment Prediction using RoBERTa and XLNet on Human Emotions Data
+# Predicting Human Emotions with RoBERTa and XLNet

 ## Business Objective

-We will discuss two more novel architectures which worked on improving over BERT performances using different training & optimization techniques.
-These are:
+Explore and leverage advanced language models to enhance sentiment prediction beyond BERT's capabilities.
+In this project, we focus on two architectures:

 - RoBERTa: A Robustly Optimized BERT Pretraining Approach
 - XLNet: Generalized Autoregressive Pretraining for Language Understanding

-We will analyze the architectures of these two models, study their training and optimization techniques, and finally use them to classify Human Emotions into separate categories.
+We use the architectures, investigate their training and optimization techniques, and apply them to classify human emotions into distinct categories.

 ---

 ## Data Description

-Emotion is a dataset of English Twitter messages with six basic emotions: anger, fear, joy, love, sadness, and surprise.
-This dataset is taken from the hugging face library.
-[Dataset Link](https://huggingface.co/datasets/emotion)

-The dataset comprises of three data categories:
+The dataset, named "Emotion," comprises English Twitter messages annotated with six basic emotions: anger, fear, joy, love, sadness, and surprise.
+The dataset, sourced from the Hugging Face library, consists of three categories:

-- Train - 16000 rows and 2 columns
+- Train: 16,000 rows, 2 columns
-- Validation - 2000 rows and 2 columns
+- Validation: 2,000 rows, 2 columns
-- Test - 2000 rows and 2 columns
+- Test: 2,000 rows, 2 columns

-The two columns are labels and text.
+The two columns represent labels and text, with labels corresponding to different emotions (0: sadness, 1: joy, 2: love, 3: anger, 4: fear, 5: surprise).

-- 0: sadness
-- 1: joy
-- 2: love
-- 3: anger
-- 4: fear
-- 5: surprise

 ---

 ## Aim

-The project aims at building two models, namely RoBERTa and XLNet, to perform classification on the human emotion dataset.
+The project aims to build and evaluate two emotion classification models: RoBERTa and XLNet.

 ---